 - 8 chicken thighs, organic or natural, not Perdue or somesuch

 - 1 teaspoon coarsely ground black pepper

-- Remove the chicken from the fridge and pat dry completely with paper towels.
-In a 1-gallon freezer bag, pour in the flour, remaining 1 tablespoon salt and the pepper.
-Give it a good shake.
-Add the chicken pieces two at a time and shake them until thoroughly coated.
-As you lift them out of the bag, shake them off vigorously.
+- Remove the chicken from the fridge and pat it completely dry with paper towels.
+In a 1-gallon resealable plastic bag, toss the flour, remaining 1 tablespoon salt, and the pepper.
+Seal the bag and give it a good shake.
+Add the chicken pieces, 2 at a time, and shake them until thoroughly coated.
+As you lift them out of the bag, shake them off vigorously to remove any excess flour.
 This is vital.
-You do not want a gummy coating.
-Line them up on a plate, and repeat with the rest.
+You don’t want a gummy coating.
+Line them up on a plate and repeat with the remaining chicken thighs and flour.

-- 3. Lay the chicken pieces in the roasting pan, skin side down, and oven-fry until a chestnut brown and crisp on the bottom, about 40 minutes (sometimes it takes as long as an hour).
+- Place the chicken pieces in the roasting pan, skin side down, and oven-fry until chestnut brown in color and crisp on the bottom, about 40 minutes (sometimes it takes as long as an hour).
 Don’t flip them until this happens.
-Use a thin spatula to scrape them up off the pan and turn them; cook the other side the same way, 20 to 40 minutes more.
+Use a thin metal spatula to scrape them from the pan and turn them.
+Then bake until the other side is the same way, 20 to 40 minutes more.

 - Remove the pieces from the oven as they finish cooking, and place on a plate lined with paper towels.
 Just before serving, grind fresh pepper over top and sprinkle lightly with sea salt.
 Serve hot, room temperature, or even cold straight outta the fridge.

 Amanda Hesser’s Oven-Fried Chicken variationAmanda Hesser mentions she sometimes glams up her mom’s recipe by adding finely grated Parmigiano-Reggiano and lemon zest to the flour coating.

 Cooking for Mr. LatteBuy On Amazon